-The load it, store it, unload it, and ship it model may be the only thing many warehousing customers need, but that doesn’t mean it’s the only thing warehouses offer.
-In fact, like most business, warehouses are always looking for ways to separate themselves from their competition and add value for their clients.
-Here are a couple services that your warehousing company may or may not offer:
+The “load it, store it, unload it, and ship it,” model may be the only thing many warehousing customers need, but that doesn’t mean it’s the only thing public warehouses offer.
+In fact, like most businesses, warehouses are always looking for ways to separate themselves from their competition and add value for their clients.
+Here are a couple of services you may want to consider when looking for a public warehouse:

 As it relates to warehousing, freight handling is mostly labor.
 People are typically the ones loading and unloading pallets from trucks and trains.
 They manage inventory, label shipments, and shrink-wrap pallets.
 Because of the availability of this labor force, warehouses can and will often offer product and freight prep for their clients as an additional service.

 The distributor could have had the garments shipped to their headquarters.
 They could have hired people to apply the labels and do the prep work.
-The problem is that their warehouse is already full with pallets from several other large clients.
+The problem is that their warehouse is already full of pallets from several other large clients.
 Breaking the shipment down and moving it back and forth will add too much cost and have them losing money on the order.
 The answer?
-Have the products prepped by the warehouse personnel and then shipped to the end user directly from the warehouse as a finished product.
+Have the products prepped by the warehouse personnel, then shipped to the end-user directly from the warehouse as a finished product.

 Common freight prep handled by warehouse personnel includes:

 Third-Party Logistics (3PL) companies that offer warehousing in addition to freight transportation and logistics provide purchasing, sourcing, and warehouse managers a unique value in the supply chain.

 A typical 3PL will offer freight transportation services such as Less than Truckload (LTL), Full Truckload (FTL), and Partial Truckload.
 They handle “goods in motion,” moving freight from one place to another by asset-based trucks or carrier-based brokerage services.
 These are the companies that send trucks to warehouses to pick up pallets of freight.